 Lynda Lawrence

-Lynda Lawrence is Chief Idea Officer at Ideaworks Consulting and teaches Innovation Management at the Merage School of Business at the University of California, Irvine.
-She has more than 30 years of experience fostering creativity in many industries, as well as trade groups, nonprofits and government agencies, and has won more than 500 awards for creativity and public service.
+Lynda Lawrence is Chief Idea Officer at Ideaworks Consulting.
+She is a graduate of Harvard’s Executive Program in Innovation, and taught Design Innovation at the Merage School of Business at the University of California, Irvine.
+She runs workshops in Innovation and Strategic Planning, and has more than 35 years of experience fostering creativity in businesses, trade groups, nonprofits and government agencies.
+She has won more than 500 awards for creativity and public service.

 William Hernandez Requejo